albertkim/Generic/README.md

 # Generic-api

 A generic API server structure.
+Will work well with Generic-web project to create a fully functional authentication web application.

 Stack: